-Today for the first time ever, the UK recorded temperatures in excess of 40°C. Parts of Wennington, a village in East London were consumed by fire.
+For the first time ever, this summer the UK recorded temperatures in excess of 40°C. Parts of Wennington, a village in East London were consumed by fire.
 If ever there was a moment to wake up and change how we live, it is now.
 If we don’t we are individually and collectively committing, in the words this of UN chief Antonio Guterres, ‘collective suicide’.
 That’s a tough statement to digest, but don’t ignore it.
 Our systems (both ecological and economic) are more vulnerable than we care to think and straining at the point of breakdown.
+The war in Ukraine might just be the straw that breaks the global camel’s back.

 While we lobby, wait and pray for governments the world over to stand up and take action, we must each look to what we can do.
 Fortunately, there is quite a lot.
 For this article I’m going to focus on our gardens; there are of course many other things relating to energy, insulation, income and travel that we need to look at.
 If you are fortunate enough to have a garden, it is probably not well suited to current and future conditions, but you can change that.
 It’s the one bit of Earth that you can do something with.